akosma/AKOLibrary/README.markdown

   "Build Phases" tab add the required frameworks to the project ("Link Binary with Libraries").
 Also, make any new header files publicly visible in the same pane ("Copy Headers").
-- Select the "Product / Archive" menu.
+- Select the `"Product / Archive"` menu.
 - When the compilation is ready, open the "Products" group and right-click on the AKOLibrary.framework product.
-Select "Show in Finder".
+Select `"Show in Finder"`.
-- In the window that appears, go back a few levels in the folder hierarchy and select the folder "ArchiveIntermediates / Universal_Framework / BuildProductsPath / Release-universal".
+- In the window that appears, go back a few levels in the folder hierarchy and select the folder `"ArchiveIntermediates / Universal_Framework / BuildProductsPath / Release-universal"`.
 In that folder you will find the freshly created AKOLibrary.framework bundle.

 ---